omunroe-com/leinwiki/Plugins.md

 -   [lein-webrepl](https://github.com/zoka/lein-webrepl) A browser based nREPL interface
 -   [lein-whimrepl](https://github.com/malyn/lein-whimrepl) Start a REPL session in a Vim-targetable server for use with [vim-slime](https://github.com/jpalardy/vim-slime).
 -   [slamhound](http://github.com/technomancy/slamhound)† Reconstruct ns forms with needed :use/:require/:import clauses
--   [lein-bikeshed](https://github.com/dakrone/lein-bikeshed) Notify you if your code is bad
--   [lein-autoreload](https://github.com/pyronicide/lein-autoreload) Reload your source in the background while running the repl.

 ## Compilers